 Disaster Hubs

-The Hubs program is a partnership between the community, Hub location owners, and the Bainbridge Prepares Partnership.
-A Hub is a focus/meeting point for a group of neighborhoods to provide limited, gap-filling emergency services following a disaster.
-The Hubs are spread across Bainbridge Island so that community members can easily access a Hub by foot.
+The Disaster Hubs program is a partnership between the community, Hub location owners, and the Bainbridge Prepares Partnership.
+A Hub is the focal meeting point for a group of neighborhoods to provide limited, gap-filling emergency services following a disaster.
+The Hubs are spread strategically across Bainbridge Island to be walking distance from our neighborhoods.

 Hub services center around medical care and information sharing.
 Hubs will also provide limited shelter, limited food and water, and psychological care for those greatly affected by the event and unable to be cared for by their neighborhood.

 The Disaster Hubs Team plays a crucial role in ensuring community resilience and self-sufficiency during significant disasters.
-Given the potential of Bainbridge Island to become isolated from Kitsap County and Seattle due to substantial earthquake damage, the Disaster Hubs serve as rallying points for community members and visitors alike.
+Given the potential of Bainbridge Island to become isolated from Kitsap County and Seattle due to substantial earthquake damage, our Hubs serve as rallying points for community members and visitors alike.

 Team Leads